 Operational responsibilities by the student engineer of all phases of ship work under the supervision of the Chief Engineer and the Senior ENGR Training Officer.
 Safety of person and ship is emphasized.
 Each student must take and pass intensive oral and written examinations.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
+Students cannot receive credit for this course and for ENGR 551 DDE I or for ENGR 552 DDE II.

 Prerequisites: ENGR 504, 520, 543, and 544.
+Corequisite: ENGR 516.